khmarbaise/octopress/source/_posts/2014/2014-01-01-fluentapi-usage.md

  So far so good but it basically violates the [DRY rule](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
- If you take a deeper look into it you will recognize that ```AcessLevel.READ``` and ```UserFactory.createInstance(..)``` is repeated three times as well as ```rule1.add(...)```.
+ If you take a deeper look into it you will recognize that ```AcessLevel.READ``` and ```UserFactory.createInstance(..)``` are repeated three times as well as ```rule1.add(...)```.

- Let us change the perspective and move to the users point of view.
-So you can imagine that a user of this code needs to write several times such kind of code which is as likely as not cumbersome.
+ Let us change the perspective and move to the user`s point of view.
+So you can imagine that a user of this code needs to write such kind of code several times which probably is cumbersome.

- After a time of thinking about the problem I came a cross to a solution which is from the users point of view much more convenient.
-Simpler to read and of course better to understand.
+ After a time of thinking about the problem I came across a solution which is from the user`s point of view much more convenient, simpler to read and of course better to understand.

 ``` java